 The early twentieth century witnessed the development of interest in Native American peoples on an academic and cultural level.
-Working on behalf of the Wisconsin Archeological Society and the State Historical Society, archeologist, professor, and museum director Charles E. Brown led efforts to identify, map, and protect effigy mound sites in Madison and the rest of the state and educate the public as to their importance.
+Working on behalf of the Wisconsin Archeological Society and the State Historical Society, archeologist, and museum director Charles E. Brown led efforts to identify, map, and protect mound sites in Madison and the rest of the state and educate the public as to their importance.
 He worked to interact with native peoples and the local Ho-Chunk in Madison specifically.
 As many as 80% of the mounds have been destroyed during the last 200 years by agricultural practices and urban expansion.
 In 1966, the National Historic Preservation Act was enacted at the federal level, and this was followed locally by the establishment of the Madison Landmarks Commission in 1970.
 During the following two decades, most of the remaining local effigy mounds were identified and protected.
-Effigy Mounds and mound groups can be found in Madison and the surrounding area in Burrows Park, Elm Side Park, Hudson Park, the Edna Taylor Conservancy, the Mendota State Hospital grounds, Cherokee Park, Vilas Circle Park, Vilas Park, Forest Hill Cemetery, Edgewood College Campus, Observatory Hill, Picnic Point, the Arboretum, Spring Harbor school grounds, Governor Nelson State Park, Yahara Heights County Park, Indian Mound Park, Goodland County Park, and Siggelkow Park.
+Mounds and mound groups can be found in Madison and the surrounding area, including in Burrows Park, Elm Side Park, Hudson Park, the Edna Taylor Conservancy, the Mendota Mental Health Institute grounds, Cherokee Park, Vilas Circle Park, Vilas Park, Forest Hill Cemetery, Edgewood College Campus, University of Wisconsin-Madison Campus (Observatory Hill, Picnic Point, Willow Drive, and Eagle Heights), the University of Wisconsin-Madison Arboretum, Spring Harbor school grounds, Governor Nelson State Park, Yahara Heights County Park, Indian Mound Park, Goodland County Park, and Siggelkow Park.
 In 1985, a Wisconsin state law was passed that prohibits the disturbance of burial sites.

 ABOVE: Charles E. and Bertha Brown House, 1126 Waban Hill.
-While of Anglo-German heritage, Charles E. Brown devoted his career as director of the State Historical Society of Wisconsin Museum to the study and preservation of Indian culture and artifacts and was instrumental in identifying and protecting effigy mounds in Wisconsin.
+While of Anglo-German heritage, Charles E. Brown devoted his career as director of the State Historical Society of Wisconsin Museum to the study and preservation of Indian culture and artifacts and was instrumental in identifying and protecting mounds in Wisconsin.
 He resided with his family at 1126 Waban Hill from 1915 to 1945.

-The Society of American Indians met at the University of Wisconsin in 1914 for their fourth annual conference after being encouraged by professor Charles E. Brown.
-The first recognized native rights organization composed of native Americans, the society lobbied for equal rights during the first half of the twentieth century, often in terms of legal assimilation rather than sovereignty.
-In 1934, the effects of the

-General Allotment Act (Dawes Act) were reversed with the passage of the federal Indian Reorganization Act, which encouraged tribes to form tribal governments and provide political bodies to govern themselves.
-Critics of the act were successful in passing a resolution in 1953 that created the goal of terminating Indian reservations and relocating their inhabitants to urban areas equipped with housing assistance and job training programs.
+The Society of American Indians met at the University of Wisconsin in 1914 for their fourth annual conference after being encouraged by Charles E. Brown.
+The first recognized native rights organization composed of Native Americans, the society lobbied for a clarification of the legal status of Indian people and the right to litigate claims against the federal government.
+In 1934, the effects of the General Allotment Act (Dawes Act) were reversed with the passage of the federal Indian Reorganization Act, which encouraged tribes to form tribal governments and constitute political bodies to govern themselves.
+Critics of the act were successful in passing a resolution in 1953 that created the goal of terminating Indian reservations and relocating their inhabitants to urban areas offering some housing assistance and job training programs.
 Many Native Americans in Wisconsin took this opportunity, some of whom ended up in Madison; however, it effectively destroyed fifty tribes, including the Menominee, who underwent termination.

 The 1960s and 1970s experienced an increase in Native American activism and an interest in cultural preservation that accompanied a national trend in favor of civil rights.
-In 1975, documents were signed that restored tribal status to the Menominee in the Determination of Rights and Unity for Menominee Shareholders which defined all tribes' legal status in Wisconsin and affirmed their traditional treaty rights to a degree of sovereignty.
+In 1975, Congress restored tribal status to the Menominee, again recognizing the United States' Trust responsibility to them.